 Anne Arundel County, Maryland

-William Bryant is the Code Enforcement Administrator for the Anne Arundel County, Maryland, Department of Inspections and Permits.
+William Bryant is the Assistant Director of Inspections and Permits for Anne Arundel County, Maryland.
 He holds several Maryland State licenses as well as ICC certifications including Master Code Professional and Certified Building Official.

 James E. Morganson, CPCA

 Code Enforcement Officer, Fire Marshal, Zoning Administrator